 Generally speaking CD rates are not directly correlated with the rate of inflation.

-That said, the measures the FED tends to use to address inflation – like quantitative tightening and raising prime rates – does put upward pressure on CD rates.
+That said, the measures the Fed tends to use to address inflation – like quantitative tightening and raising prime rates – does put upward pressure on CD rates.

 Do CD Rates Go Up with the Prime Rate?

-The prime rate set by the FED is the primary factor banks and credit unions use when determining the rate to charge on a loan to consumers.
+The prime rate set by the Fed is the primary factor banks and credit unions use when determining the rate to charge on a loan to consumers.
 It also impacts the rates they provide on deposit accounts such as CDs and savings accounts.

 Banks and credit unions use this prime rate because it is the rate they are charged by The Federal Reserve to fund their loan products.